MirandaJanell/fala2019-custom-meta/README.md

 Allow Additional Discounts - Checkbox

 ## Step 3: Create the Custom Metadata Records
 Now that the Opp Line Discount Rules Custom Metadata Type has been created our next step is to add records.
-We will be creating records based on the values in the OppDiscountService apex class.
+We will be creating records based on the values in the OppDiscountService Apex Class.

 ## Resources